 * This course is undergoing academic validation.
 Please note that the information displayed here is subject to change as part of this process.

 Northern Ireland’s vibrant animation industry and community make it a highly desirable destination for study, networking and career advancement.
 This programme focuses on the three core components of animated production: Narrative, Character and Performance.
-Students will develop their skills in narrative construction, character development, animation and advanced production techniques, allowing them to explore the unique opportunities and challenges 2D and 3D computer animation bring to storytelling.
+Students will develop their skills in narrative construction, character development, animation and advanced production techniques, allowing them to explore the unique opportunities and challenges computer animation bring to storytelling.

 Sign up for course updates